Matthev00/Create-a-Large-Language-Model-from-Scratch/README.md

 + reate new test and train step for training loop
 + train for longer
 + train on basic data for next 4000 iters
-- finetune to the medical version
++ finetune to the medical version

 # Isssues
-finetuning dameges results on basic model
+finetuning dameges results on basic model fatal results of finetuning model should take 1 question 1 answer and then in loss function it shoudl compera answer to answer not all tehst

 # Resources
 ## Create-a-Large-Language-Model-from-Scratch